Good grooming is not about vanity; it’s more about taking care of yourself. Here’s a quick 101 on men’s grooming.

 Not washing your hair enough can cause product residue to build up, which can then cause dandruff.
 And when the flakes from your scalp start to fall, no amount of wax, pomade, or clay can save your look.
 Having white flakes on your shirt is definitely not gentlemanly, nor is it attractive.
 Prevent this by washing your hair after using a hairstyling product and deep cleansing your hair and scalp once or twice a month.

 4. A gentleman doesn’t rub his hair too hard

 Rubbing your head hard with a towel after a shower may put stress on your hair and cause breakage, especially since hair is weaker when it’s wet.
 Don’t rub it too hard and pat it dry instead—it takes longer to dry, but you’d be doing your hair a favor.

 5. A gentleman lets his hair dry naturally

 Be careful when using a blow dryer—over drying your hair could lead to frizz and damage.
 If you have the time, allow your hair to dry naturally.
-But if you’re really in a hurry, at least avoid setting your blow dryer on maximum heat and leave it at cool mode.
+But if you’re really in a hurry, set your blow dryer at low or medium heat or, better yet, set it at cool mode.